 In the states, seersucker was first mass-produced in New Orleans by Joseph Haspel and his brother.
 The Haspel company is still one of the leading producers of seersucker garments today.
 Although the Haspel Brothers started their business in 1909 with work wear, they quickly adopted the production of seersucker in the US when they decided to offer a suit specifically designed for the blazing summer heat they were accustomed to living in.

 Poor Man’s Suit & A Badge of Affluence

 During WWII, the Duke of Windsor was ordered to the Bahamas, where he would not be the target of kidnapping amidst the conflict, and the famous clotheshorse learned to appreciate the seersucker suit.
-Subsequently, it did not take long until the association of seersucker poverty was transformed into panache and elegance.
-Writers would proudly wear it in beach settings and dapper men had discovered their new go-to summer suit.
-The columnist Damon Runyon even attested that wearing seersucker was “a badge of affluence”.
+Subsequently, it did not take long before the association of seersucker with poverty was transformed into panache and elegance.
+Writers would proudly wear it in beach settings, and dapper men had discovered their new go-to summer suit.
+The columnist Damon Runyon even attested that wearing seersucker was “a badge of affluence.”

 In the 1950’s and 1960’s, seersucker was probably at the height of its popularity in the Southern US, although it had not caught on as quickly in the northern parts of the country.

 A number of famous people helped to retain the seersucker suit’s position in the attention of the public.
 For example, in the mid-1950’s, Miles Davis released his first 12″ LP and on the cover, he posed in a seersucker jacket with a cap.
 In 1962, Gregory Peck wore a seersucker suit in the famous movie To Kill a Mockingbird.